offering full-time care as a private dayhome in Leduc Alberta.

 Hours of Operation

-We are open 7:30 am to 4:45 pm.
-Breakfast is provided between 7:30 and 8:30 am.
-Please drop off your child no later than 8:00 am if you would like them to eat breakfast with us (no later than 8:15 am).
-If you plan to drop off after 8:00 pm, please ensure to feed your child breakfast prior to drop off.
+We are open 7:30 am to 4:30 pm.
+Breakfast is provided between 8:00 and 8:30 am.
+Please drop off your child at 8:00 am if you would like them to eat breakfast with us (no later than 8:15 am).
+If you plan to drop off after 8:15 pm, please ensure to feed your child breakfast prior to drop off.
 We do not offer evening or weekend care.

-Our goal is to always have 6 kids in our dayhome at one time.
+Our goal is to always have 6 full-time kids in our dayhome at one time.
 As the current status of kids changes on a regular basis, please ask me how many kids we currently have registered in the program.

 Number of Children